 Table 4.
-Results of the Wilcoxon Rank-Sum test comparing pre-MRSWMP permit (2000-2006), post-MRSWMP permit (2007-2014), and post-permit Phase II (2015-2021) concentrations for sites consistently monitored by both programs during dry conditions.
+Results of the Wilcoxon Rank-Sum test comparing pre-MRSWMP permit (2000-2006), post-MRSWMP permit (2007-2014), and post-report (2015-2021) conccentrations for sites consistently monitored by both programs during dry conditions.
 A p-value ≤ 0.05 is considered significant, indicating a change between the two time periods most likely occurred.
 Bolded values were significant, with green representing a decrease in concentrations over time and red representing an increase in concentrations over time.
-Dashed lines indicate that there was not sufficient data for statistical analysis.